computational-ecology-lab/computational-ecology-lab.github.io/_publications/_template.md

-# Style guide for Fraser Lab Publications.
+# Style guide for Computational Ecology Lab Publications.
-- Written by Robbie Diaz - last updated 01/05/23 (procrastinating thesis writing)
+- Written by Robbie Diaz (Fraser Lab at UCSF) - last updated 01/05/23 (procrastinating thesis writing)
+- Adapted by Miguel Lurgi (for the Computational Ecology Lab at Swansea) 03/01/2024

 # Style Guide: Publications
 ## All sections